Skip to content Skip to sidebar Skip to footer

 White Flakes on Fur

-Flakes are the easiest clue.
-They look like tiny white specks on your dog’s coat, bedding, or even your couch.
-You may notice them falling when you brush or pet your dog.
-With Rumi, I always catch them first on her favourite navy blanket.
-That dark fabric works like a spotlight for the flakes, reminding me when her skin needs extra care.
+It’s easy to spot flakes.
+They look like little white dots on your dog’s fur, mattress, or even couch.
+They might fall off when you brush or pet your dog.
+When Rumi is around, I always catch them first on her favorite blue blanket.
+The flakes stand out against the dark fabric, which helps me remember when she needs extra skin care.

 Itching and Scratching